HSF/hsf.github.io/projects/affiliated.md

 ## Engagement and endorsement

-Any member of the community is welcome to engage with the HSF in general and the [HSF Steering Group (SG)]({{ site.baseurl }}/organization/team.html), in particular to discuss the route towards making a software project or package an HSF Affiliated Project or Software.
+Anyone is welcome to engage with the HSF in general and the [HSF Steering Group (SG)]({{ site.baseurl }}/organization/team.html), in particular to discuss the route towards making a software project or package an HSF Affiliated Project or Software.
 This can be an informal discussion initially.